Hey Kids (Start Here)

 Write him in, and he’d buck Young’s authority for the hell of it.

-He stared, unseeing at the neatly blocked schedule in front of him, thinking of Jackson, weeping into the Lantean night.
+He stared unseeing at the page, his mind full of Jackson, weeping into the Lantean night.
 Wondered about who or what it was that he’d seen for a pair of heartbeats, perched on a silver parapet beneath a spread of stars.

 “What are you thinking of?”
 Nick Rush asked.